erdemt/practice/Readme.md

 **JAVA 8+**

-Input and output files are generated automatically once you run the main method the first time.
+When you run the main method the first time, iInput and output files are generated automatically.
 Any input by the HackerRank can be used in the files.

 **Implemented Solutions:**